What incision is typically performed for an appendicectomy?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The incision typically performed for an appendicectomy is the Lanz incision.
-This incision is specifically designed for access to the appendix through the right iliac fossa, which is the standard approach in appendectomy procedures.
-It is a transverse incision located over the McBurney point, which corresponds to the underlying location of the appendix.
-This incision provides optimal exposure to the appendix while minimizing tissue trauma and scarring.
+The incision commonly performed for an appendicectomy is the Lanz incision.
+This approach is specifically designed for accessing the appendix through the right iliac fossa, where the appendix is usually located.
+The Lanz incision is a transverse incision made over the McBurney's point, providing optimal exposure to the appendix while minimizing trauma to surrounding tissues.

 Subscribe